-We all wish there was a single pill that could fix everyone's dilemma, but it just doesn't work that way.
-Our brains, while structured similarly, work differently, and while researchers are still trying to pinpoint what exactly causes bipolar disorder, there are numerous treatments available to help calm the symptoms of the disorder.
+Researchers are still trying to pinpoint exactly what causes bipolar disorder.
+However, there are numerous treatments available to help calm the symptoms of the disorder.

 Some medications can take weeks to reach their full, expected results.
-Make sure you ask your doctor how long your specific medication should take to kick in, and what the expected results should be.
+Make sure you ask your healthcare provider how long your specific medication should take to work and what the expected results should be.

-Again, this won't happen immediately, but if you aren't feeling any different after taking your medication for a period of time, you should talk with your doctor.
+This change won't happen immediately, but if you’re not feeling any different after taking your medication for a period of time, you should talk with your healthcare provider.

 - reduced sexual desire

 - blurred vision